onecompiler/tutorials/python/introduction/introduction.md

 ## Sample Program

-* You can either use text editor or any IDE to write python(.py) programs.
-Or Simply open your browser and open [Onecompiler](https://https://onecompiler.com/python/)
+* You can either use text editor or any IDE to write python(.py) programs after installing python.
+Or **Simply open your browser and open [Onecompiler](https://https://onecompiler.com/python/)**

 * sample code of happylearning.py file